DragonSenses/custom-audio-player/README.md

 1. Clone this repo (or download as zip from GitHub)
 2. Open it open and go to the directory its located
 3. Open `index.html` to the browser of your choice
+  * Bookmark the page

+# How to use

+To make a custom playlist:

-Place audio files in the `audio` folder.
+1. Place audio files in the `audio` folder.
+2. Bonus: add their corresponding images with filenames named after their respective audio filename.
+For example, for `elevate.mp3` in the `audio` folder add `elevate.png` in the `img` folder.
+PNG, JPG, and GIF image formats are supported.
+3. Open up `index.html`, and enjoy!

 # Specifications